 Former Administrative Manager for Covington Public Works Department Sentenced for Federal Wire Fraud and Aggravated Identity Theft

-Carlton S. Shier, IV, United States Attorney for the Eastern District of Kentucky, and Jodi Cohen, Special Agent in Charge, FBI, Louisville Field Office, jointly announced the guilty verdict.
+Carlton S. Shier, IV, United States Attorney for the Eastern District of Kentucky; Michael E. Stansbury, Special Agent in Charge, Federal Bureau of Investigation, Louisville Field Office; and Daniel Cameron, Kentucky Attorney General, jointly announced the sentence.

-The investigation was conducted by the FBI.
-The United States was represented in the case by Assistant U.S. Attorneys James Chapman and Kyle Winslow.
+The investigation was conducted by the FBI and the Kentucky Attorney General’s Department of Criminal Investigation.
+The United States was represented by Assistant U.S. Attorney Andy Boone.

 PHONE: (859) 685-4887